46 Portreath to Hayle

 47 Hayle to St Ives

-An easy walk around the estuary of the Hayle river (photo below) and parallel to a scenic railway along the wooded coast to the resorts of Carbis Bay and St Ives.
+An easy walk around the estuary of the Hayle river (photo below) following a scenic railway along the wooded coast to Carbis Bay and Porthminster beach in St Ives.

 The route, day 47